New video shows South Carolina man fleeing traffic stop before shooting

 "As we focus in on the facts, we will probably have more to say, but it is far too early for us to be saying what we think," Savage said in a statement.

-No one answered a knock at Slager's home on Thursday in the neighbouring city of Hanahan.
-One neighbour said Slager and his wife, who is eight months pregnant, had only recently moved into the tidy house with wisteria blooming out front.
+No one answered a knock at Slager's home on Thursday in the neighboring city of Hanahan.
+One neighbor said Slager and his wife, who is eight months pregnant, had only recently moved into the tidy house with wisteria blooming out front.

 The now-dismissed officer's mother, Karen Sharpe, told ABC News that she had not viewed the video showing him gunning down Scott, saying it was too painful to watch.